St. Francis of Assisi Parish

 During Advent, Christmas, Lent and Easter, our worship space is prepared to enhance the liturgy in a seasonally appropriate way.
 Therefore, during these times, our flowers, greenery or hangings must remain in place.

 Aisle Runner: Because of safety concerns, the use of an aisle runner is not permitted.
+Additionally, no flowers or flower petals should be strewn on the aisle.

 Reception Line: If time allows, you may have a receiving line.
 Please remember you have just one hour in the Church after your ceremony ends.
 We must be punctual as other weddings and/or Mass follow your special day.